SpongeBobSun/ReactNative-TL-DR/how-does-javascript-communicate-with-native-code.md

 If you've played with `JavaScriptCore` before \(maybe in a hybrid app\) , you might recall we can inject a native function to `JSContext` in JavaScriptCore \( read more on this link - [JSObjectMakeFunctionWithCallback](https://developer.apple.com/documentation/javascriptcore/1451336-jsobjectmakefunctionwithcallback?language=objc) \).
 This could be a way for JavaScript to communicate with native code.
 So you might think that `ReactNative` is using the same approach to bring native calls to JavaScript.

-But this is not quite accurate. `ReactNative` did use this approach to let JavaScript call native methods, but not all methods could be called like this.
-Actually `ReactNative` is centralizing all native calls from JavaScript through `NativeModule`.
+But this is not quite accurate. `ReactNative` did use this approach to let JavaScript call native methods, but not all methods could be called like this. `ReactNative` is centralizing all native calls from JavaScript through `NativeModule`.

 To understand this, let's start with reviewing the initialization part of `JSCExecutor`.